Douglas Island Pink And Chum Incorporated

 Part 3 - Line 4a

-VISITOR CENTER - IN 2020, DIPAC OFFERED VIRTUAL LEARNING OPPORTUNITIES TO OVER 17,000 STUDENTS AND COMMUNITY MEMBERS.
-DIPAC ALSO PROVIDES A FREE SERVICE TO THE JUNEAU SCHOOL DISTRICT BY DEVELOPING AND CARRYING OUT TWO SPECIFIC PROGRAMS (ONE IN THE FALL, ONE IN THE SPRING) THAT MEET DISTRICT REQUIREMENTS FOR VARIOUS AGE LEVEL LEARNING.
-DUE TO THE CORONAVIRUS PANDEMIC, THESE PROGRAMS WERE OFFERED VIRTUALLY IN 2020.
+VISITOR CENTER - IN 2021, DIPAC OFFERED FREE ADMISSIONS AND EDUCATIONAL TOURS TO OVER 500 STUDENTS AND COMMUNITY MEMBERS.
+NOT ONLY DO WE OFFER FREE ADMISSIONS AND TOURS, BUT DIPAC PROVIDES A FREE SERVICE TO THE JUNEAU SCHOOL DISTRICT BY DEVELOPING AND CARRYING OUT TWO SPECIFIC PROGRAMS (ONE IN THE FALL, ONE IN THE SPRING) THAT MEET DISTRICT REQUIREMENTS FOR VARIOUS AGE LEVEL LEARNING.
 IN THE FALL PROGRAM, PRE-K THROUGH FIFTH GRADE STUDENTS LEARN ABOUT SALMON ANATOMY, ECOLOGY OF SALMON ENVIRONMENTS, AND LIFE CYCLE.
 SECOND GRADE STUDENTS, IN THE SPRING, HAVE A SPECIALIZED PROGRAM ON MOLLUSKS (THE LARGEST PHYLUM IN THE OCEAN), BUT BEFORE THE MOLLUSK LESSON BEGINS, THEY ARE GIVEN A BRIEF OVERVIEW OF HATCHERY OPERATIONS AND MISSION.
-DIPAC DID NOT OFFER IN PERSON TOURS TO THE HATCHERY THIS YEAR, AND INSTEAD OFFERED VIRTUAL HATCHERY TOURS TO EXPLAIN THE IMPORTANCE OF SALMON AND HOW THE HATCHERY SUPPORTS THIS SUSTAINABLE FISHERY.
+OVER THE COURSE OF THE SUMMER, WE WELCOMED APPROXIMATELY 55,000 PAYING GUESTS THROUGH OUR DOORS TO EXPLAIN THE IMPORTANCE OF SALMON AND HOW THE HATCHERY SUPPORTS THIS SUSTAINABLE FISHERY.
+GUESTS ARE OFFERED A COMPLEMENTARY COMMENTARY UPON PAYMENT OF THE ADMISSIONS FEE AND A SEASONAL GUIDE LEADS THEM AROUND THE KEY PLACES OF THE FACILITY.
+FOR THOSE WHO LIKE TO LEARN ON THEIR OWN, THERE ARE EDUCATIONAL SIGNS AND EXHIBITS AS WELL AS A SLIDESHOW PROVIDING ALL THE BASIC HATCHERY INFORMATION.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.